The Xometry app works best with JavaScript enabled!

 1000 x 1000 x 1000 mm

-Our Senior Solutions Engineer, Matt Schmidt says, ""Both FDM and MJF are great platforms for both prototype and production.
-MJF prices are often very competitive with FDM and offer better mechanical part properties, production costs and surface quality, while FDM can offer a wider material selection, greater part size capability and colors.
-They are very different platforms and the decision is often based upon each platforms unique build capabilities mentioned previously and whether they fit the customers need.
-Cost could be a non-factor if the part does not meet a cosmetic need for example."
+Xometry’s Senior Solutions Engineer, Matt Schmidt, says about these methods: “Both FDM and MJF are great platforms for prototype and production.
+MJF prices are often very competitive with FDM and offer better mechanical part properties, production costs, and surface quality, while FDM can offer a wider material selection, greater part size capability, and colors.
+They are very different platforms, and the decision is often based upon each platform's unique build capabilities mentioned previously, and whether they fit the customer's need.
+Cost could be a non-factor if the part does not meet a cosmetic need, for example."

 "Both FDM and MJF are great platforms for both prototype and production.
 MJF prices are often very competitive with FDM and offer better mechanical part properties, production costs and surface quality, while FDM can offer a wider material selection, greater part size capability and colors."